UBC-LA-Hackathon/student-dashboard/README.md

 * build your own [API endpoints](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)
 * use [React](https://reactjs.org/) to build [frontend components](https://reactjs.org/docs/components-and-props.html)
 * build a [modern web application](https://reactjs.org/docs/components-and-props.html)

+## What You'll Build
+You'll be building a web application that displays a heatmap of what days of the week and what time you and your peers (and your instructor) are most actively posting in the discussion forum.

 ## 🤔 Ask For Help
 We don't expect you to come into the workshopathon with any prior knowledge.
 You may never have coded before - that's okay!
 You're here to learn, and we're here to help.